Your AI agent just closed a sale. Your customer won. Your company won.

 Three things happen when you can't see agent-driven conversions:

 Budget optimization becomes impossible.
 You can't measure ROI if you can't see the revenue.
-So you either overfund it, defund it, or hand control to the CIO.
+So you either overfund it, defund it, or hand control to another team.
 None of those end well for marketing.
-By mid-2026, 34% of B2B marketing budgets got reclassified to "technology operations."
-The measurement gap is the reason.

 Attribution credit wars explode.
-When revenue's invisible, departments fight over who gets credit.
+When revenue is invisible, departments fight over who gets credit.
 Sales claims it.
 Marketing claims it.
 Product claims it.
 Budget gets reallocated based on politics, not data.
-One B2B company spent 9 months arguing about agent-revenue attribution.
-By the time they solved it, their marketing team was cut by 23%.

 The Fix Isn't in Analytics